mongodb/leafygreen-ui/.changeset/short-trees-knock.md

 '@leafygreen-ui/typography': minor
 ---

-Adds an optional `propOverride` parameter to `useUpdatedBaseFontSize`.
+Adds an optional `override` parameter to `useUpdatedBaseFontSize`.
 If the containing component accepts a `baseFontSize` prop, use this parameter to respect that prop